TariqAziz10/project2/README.md

 # Project

-this project was created from local.
+this project was created from local system. created by TARIQ AZIZ